 The meat and milk industry, at least in Sweden, are claiming that their business is good for biodiversity.
 They are selling milk and meat, branding it as “produced in Sweden” and telling the consumers that it help gaining biodiversity.
 This seems to be the main strategy by the lobby organizations right now.
 The main argument […]Read more "Eating biodiversity"

 An image that constantly circulates in various places is this: As much as I agree with veganism, distorting facts to make a point is not the way to go.
 In fact, it’s counterproductive.
 Definitions Herbivore An herbivore is an organism that feed exclusively or mainly on plants.
-Herbivores typically have adaptations towards a […]Read more "Humans are not herbivores"
+Herbivores typically have adaptations towards a specialization of […]Read more "Humans are not herbivores"

 One thing that really bothers me is the use of the word “natural” in arguments for… well anything.
 What does it really mean?
 From what I’ve seen the meaning is quite arbitrary.
 Definition Linguistically words of course have several meanings, but let’s ask the oxford dictionary for the meaning of ‘natural’: “Existing in or derived […]Read more "Naturally natural"